 What procedures do urologists perform?

-- They can do a cystogram, which includes taking X-ray images of the bladder.
+- Cystogram, which includes taking X-ray images of the bladder.

-- They will use your urine sample to check the urine for bacteria which cause infections.
+- The urologist will use your urine sample to check the urine for bacteria which cause infections.

-- They can check urodynamic testing to measure the pressure & volume inside your bladder.
+- The urologist can check urodynamic testing to measure the pressure & volume inside your bladder.

-- Urologist will perform a cystoscopy, which involves a thin scope called cystoscope to see the inside of your urethra.
+- A urologist will perform a Cystoscopy, which involves a thin scope called cystoscope to see the inside of your urethra.

 - Cystectomy, which also involves removing the bladder to treat cancer.